Abenomics: Deflation

 Martin Feldstein argued that consumption would be damaged by monetary ease policy by national bank, when the rise in prices is higher than the rise in wage.

 Deflation causes consumers to expect goods and services to be cheaper in the future, discouraging present spending.
 In turn, this causes the economy to shrink, as consumer spending is vital.
-Richard Koo explained this phenomenon as the fallacy of composition.
-That is to say that, while correct behaviour is desirable individually, it can cause undesirable consequences for the economy as a whole.
-(Note: For individuals it is rational to hoard and balance their budgets, but if everyone engages in hoarding, its economy contracts.)
+Richard Koo explained this phenomenon as the fallacy of composition, a situation, "in which behavior that is correct for individuals or companies has undesirable consequences when everyone engages in it."

-Richard Koo opposed the idea that Japan's aging population and decreasing labour force caused the country to suffer from chronic deflation.
+Koo opposed the idea that Japan's aging population and decreasing labour force caused the country to suffer from chronic deflation.
 Population aging leads to a situation where the number of people (including retired people) who spend money becomes larger than that of people who work.
-In other words, demand should tend to exceed supply, and therefore population aging should be inflationary.

-He goes on to explain what actually has occurred in Japan.
-Japanese companies are unwilling to borrow money and pay interest that the elderly obtain, which may discourage the elderly to spend.
-Thus, Japan's tenacious deflation has been caused by the weak demand.
+He argued that demand should tend to exceed supply, and therefore population aging should be inflationary.
+Koo stated that the true driver of deflation was that Japanese companies were unwilling to borrow money and pay interest that the elderly obtain, which may discourage the elderly to spend.

-Japan's nominal output has decreased by more than $1 trillion, due to falling land prices and equity since 1990.
-Richard Koo said that in human history, Japan was the only country suffering such a loss during peacetime.
+Japan's nominal output decreased by more than $1 trillion, due to falling land prices and equity since 1990.
+Koo claimed that in human history, Japan was the only country suffering such a loss during peacetime.
 In a 2003 speech in Tokyo, Ben Bernanke suggested that the Bank of Japan should implement quantitative easing in order to put an end to the deflation spiral.
 5 years after his speech, Bernanke started quantitative easing as chair of the US Federal Reserve, to fend off a Japanese-like lost decade due to a bubble in housing prices.
 The US central bank has since then bought financial assets like bank debt, mortgage backed securities, and US government bonds.
 This amounted to nearly US$4.5 trillion by 2015.

 Japanese wages began to decrease from 1997 to 1998, and Hiroshi Yoshikawa, a professor at the University of Tokyo, said that Japan's tenacious deflation was caused by this decline.
-He argues that the monetary easing by the BoJ becomes powerless because the interest rate is already close to zero.
-The solution he offers to beating the deflation is to push companies to pay their workers more.
+He argued that the monetary easing by the BoJ becomes powerless because the interest rate was already close to zero.
+Yoshikawa argued that the solution to beating the deflation is to push companies to pay their workers more.
 Kikuo Iwata, Etsuro Honda, and Koichi Hamada disagreed with Yoshikawa.
 Hamada said if the wages just increased, companies would become incapable of maintaining their current level of employment.